General Surgery Qualifying Exam

 - During the exam admissibility period, individuals who postponed or were unsuccessful will be contacted each year regarding the next exam; a new application is not necessary.

 - The above limits are absolute.
 Individuals who exceed any of the above restrictions will lose their admissibility and must pursue a readmissibility pathway to re-enter the certification process.

-Upon successful completion of the QE, you will be admissible to the General Surgery Certifying Exam (CE), an oral exam, and may sign up for an upcoming exam site/date.
-Candidates should select a CE site/date as soon as possible, and no later than Sept.
-20 for that academic year.
+Upon successful completion of the GSQE, you will be admissible to the General Surgery Certifying Exam, an oral exam, and may sign up for an upcoming exam date.

-For complete requirements regarding certification in surgery, refer to the 2014-2015 Booklet of Information - Surgery (pdf).
+For complete requirements regarding certification in surgery, refer to the ABS Booklet of Information - Surgery (pdf).